attilammagyar/js80p/README.md

    order to avoid compatibility problems.)

- * **Triggered Note**: a value which is associated with note pitch and which is updated everytime a new note starts to play, e.g. when a key is pressed on a MIDI keyboard.
+ * **Triggered Note**: a value which is associated with note pitch and which is updated every time a new note starts to play, e.g. when a key is pressed on a MIDI keyboard.
 Using this in [macros](#usage-macros) is an extremely flexible way to set up key tracking for any parameter of the sound.

  * **Triggered Velocity**: the speed with which a key on a MIDI keyboard is